spikekips/a2b/README.md

+# A2B

 A2B is a board that takes a 1/4" jack and outputs it to a bread board.

-I'm making this board available for people who want a smaller and cheaper alternative version of audio development boards that can be found online.
+I'm making this board available for people who want an alternative to other versions of audio development boards that can be found online.
 Feel free to copy the files and make any modifications you like.

-I don't condone just printing the board and selling it as a kit.
-Though, If you want to solder it together and sell it as a complete package that's fine by me.
+I've been using https://jlcpcb.com/ to print my boards and

-Fell free to reach out to me about any questions or recommendations related to the board.
+Feel free to reach out to me about any questions or recommendations related to the board.

-There's two version in this GitHub, the upright board and then the flipped board.
+There's two version in this repo, the upright board and then the flipped board.
 The flipped board has just